 Toasting in a toaster oven is easy.
-Set your function knob to toast, select the temperature (your temperature knob probably has “toast” on it), and then set a timer.
-The crumb tray allows you to toast all manner of breads without worrying about losing bits and pieces.
-Everything from tortillas to thick Texas toast to muffins warm and toast well in a toaster oven.
+Set your function knob to toast, select the temperature (your temperature knob probably has “toast” on it), and then put a timer.
+The crumb tray allows you to toast all manner of bread without worrying about losing bits and pieces—everything from tortillas to thick Texas toast to muffins warm and toast well in a toaster oven.
 And cleanup is as easy as removing cooled trays and wiping them with a damp sponge.

 Broiling in a toaster oven can be an easy way to cook delicious tasting meats.
 To broil, make sure your function is set to broil and that your rack is lowered if possible.
-Allow the toaster oven to preheat.
+Then, allow the toaster oven to preheat.
 Once the meat is cooking, watch it for the browning and coloration you want and flip when you are ready.
-If you are unsure about this, let the meat broil 3 to 4 minutes per side.
+If you are unsure about this, let the meat broil for 3 to 4 minutes per side.
 This usually cooks the meat sufficiently and evenly throughout.
 Of course, you can broil anything else that you would also broil in a regular oven.
-Just be sure to preheat appropriately and follow your food’s suggested cook times for a toaster oven since it will differ from a regular oven.
+Just preheat appropriately and follow your food’s suggested cook times for a toaster oven since it will differ from a traditional oven.

 What is safe to use in a toaster oven?

 Ceramics and stoneware are best left out of the toaster oven unless the manufacturer states that the product is toaster oven safe.
-There are some good stoneware products that work well in toaster ovens.
-The big concern here is temperature shock: do not place your stoneware directly from the refrigerator into the toaster oven.
+Some excellent stoneware products work well in toaster ovens.
+The big concern is temperature shock: do not place your stoneware directly from the refrigerator into the toaster oven.
 The stress may cause your dish to break.

 Can you put foil in a toaster oven?
 Yes, but carefully.
-Aluminum foil that comes into direct contact with your toaster oven’s heating element may cause damaging sparks.
-Never cover your crumb tray with aluminum foil.
-It would make for easy cleanup, but the placement usually is too close to the bottom heating elements and the foil can spark on the elements or cause crumbs and grease to be even closer to the heating elements which makes the potential risk of a grease fire even greater.
-When you do use tin foil in a toaster oven, use it close to the dish: smoothly cover your dish and keep the foil close to the sides, or use just enough to line the bottom of your broiling dish.
+Aluminum foil that comes into direct contact with your toaster oven’s heating element may cause dangerous sparks.
+For example, never cover your crumb tray with aluminum foil.
+It would make for easy cleanup, but the placement is usually too close to the bottom heating elements.
+As a result, the foil can spark on the elements or cause crumbs and grease to be even closer to the heating elements, making the potential risk of a grease fire even greater.
+Instead, when using tin foil in a toaster oven, use it close to the dish: smoothly cover your dish and keep the foil close to the sides, or use just enough to line the bottom of your broiling dish.

-Now that you know how to use a toaster oven and what to use a toaster oven for, you are ready to practice your favorite recipes.
+Now that you know how to use a toaster oven and toaster oven, you are ready to practice your favorite recipes.
 You may also want to know how to clean it.
-Bake a small batch of cookies or cupcakes; toast yesterday’s pizza, or broil a juicy steak.
+For example, bake a small batch of cookies or cupcakes; toast yesterday’s pizza, or broil a juicy steak.
 As long as you use your toaster oven properly and maintain it properly, it will cook delicious meals for years to come.